kudrom/lupulo/docs/overview.rst

     <project folder>
     `---templates/
-    `---rest/
     `---static/
     `---data_schema.json
     `---layout.json
     `---settings.py

-The templates folder must contain the html files you want the server to serve to the users.
-The rest folder must contain rpy scripts that will get executed for the restful interface of the command interface.
-The static folder can contain subdirectories that contain javascript, css and image files.

-The data_schema defines the schema of the data sent by the device and received by the backend.
-The layout file describes the web page.
-Finally, the settings file defines some parameters for the lupulo server.
+    `---urls.py

+The templates and static directories and the urls.py file are discussed in :ref:`templates`.

+The data_schema json file is discussed in :ref:`data-schema-language`.

+The layout json file is discussed in :ref:`layout`.

+Finally, the settings file is discussed in :ref:`settings`.

 Then you must launch the lupulo server with the command **lupulo_start**.